Asymptotics of analytic torsion for hyperbolic three--manifolds: The asymptotic Cheeger--M uller equality: statement

 which does not depend on the triangulation.
-In \cite[(0.11)]{BM} the authors compute the difference $\log\tau_\abs-\log T_\abs$ in terms of the geometry of the boundary; we will only use the special case of their result which states that
+In \cite[(0.11)]{Bruening_Ma1} the authors compute the difference $\log\tau_\abs-\log T_\abs$ in terms of the geometry of the boundary; we will only use the special case of their result (cf. (0.14 in loc. cit.) which states that

 when the metric is a product near the boundary.